almeidas-tatiane/almeidas-tatiane/resume.md

 ### **Performance Test Engineer**
 **Agi** – Remote | *Oct 2021 – Jun 2023*
-- Designed and implemented end-to-end performance testing processes.
+- Designed and implemented performance testing processes.
+- Implemented end to end and API scripts.
 - Led test planning and participated in system architecture discussions.
 - Introduced and configured Dynatrace for APM monitoring.
 - Developed load, stress, and spike tests using JMeter and Gatling.